pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/README.md

 - **Avoid captive user interfaces** -	Linux is designed to work mainly with the shell (or terminal), which gives the user greater control over the operating system.
 - **Configuration data is stored in a text file** - An example of such a file is the `/etc/passwd` file, which stores all users registered on the system.

+## Components

+- **Bootloader** - Code that runs to guide the booting process and start the operating system.
+Kali Linux uses the GRUB Bootloader.
+- **OS Kernel** - The kernel is the main component of an operating system.
+It manages the resources for the system's I/O devices at the hardware level.
+- **Daemons** - Background services are called "**daemons**" in Linux.
+They ensure that key functions such as scheduling, printing, and multimedia work correctly.
+These small programs load after we boot or log into the computer.
+- **OS Shell** - The operating system shell or the _command language interpreter_ (the command line) is the interface between the OS and the user.
+This interface allows the user to tell the OS what to do.
+The most commonly used shells are Bash, Tcsh/Csh, Ksh, Zsh, and Fish.
+- **Graphics server** - This provides a graphical subsystem (server) called "X" or "X-server" that allows graphical programs to run locally or remotely on the X-windowing system.
+- **Window Manager** - Also known as a graphical user interface (GUI).
+There are many options, including GNOME, KDE, MATE, Unity, and Cinnamon.
+A desktop environment usually has several applications, including file and web browsers.
+These allow the user to access and manage an operating system's essential and frequently accessed features and services.
+- **Utilities** -	Applications or utilities are programs that perform particular functions for the user or another program.

 ## Basic Commands

 | Command 	| Description                                                                                             	| Example                             	|